geopandas/geopandas/doc/source/docs/user_guide/projections.rst

    Name: unknown
    ...

-Now we have a "Projected CRS", and now it will also recognize the correct EPSG
+Now you have a "Projected CRS", and now it will also recognize the correct EPSG
 number:

 .. code-block:: python